 Skyline Loft TLV by Henkin Shavit Design Studio

-The geometric horizon of tall modern buildings morph into a graphic interpretation of closets which sprawl across the public spaces, reflecting the buildings outside the adjacent windows.
-Together they create a graphic parallel and a Mondrian inspired composition and geometry.
-The element which serves as storage cabinets spans from the living room to the kitchen and includes many functional solutions.
+The geometric horizon of modern buildings translates into a graphic interpretation of closets sprawling across the public spaces.
+These closets mirror the buildings outside the adjacent windows, forming a Mondrian-inspired composition and geometry.
+Spanning from the living room to the kitchen, this storage element offers numerous functional solutions.

-The flooring throughout the loft is done in Fishbone Parquetry which gives the space a uniform texture and rhythm.
-The only exception is the shower where turquoise mosaics were used in order to brighten the space and give off a general feeling of cleanliness.
-The combination of parquet flooring and white carpentry creates a tranquil frame for the boisterous urban landscape.
+Fishbone parquetry flooring unifies the loft with a consistent texture and rhythm.
+The only exception is the shower, which uses turquoise mosaics to brighten the space and evoke a sense of cleanliness.
+The combination of parquet flooring and white carpentry creates a tranquil frame for the bustling urban landscape.

 Photography courtesy of Henkin Shavit Design Studio